vizui/designpatterns/docs/content/patterns/components/settings.md

 ---

 [pattern]
-<h3>Settings</h3>
+### Overview
 Depending on the application type, settings can appear as a dedicated page or as a modal dialog.
 The complexity of the settings panel can vary drastically between applications.

 The settings panel can be composed of:
-- Side tree navigation containing grouped settings
-- The settings forms and controls
+- Navigation
+- Settings
+- Search

 Avoid the urge to “just make it a setting”.
 Only add a setting if:
-- More than 20% of your users will change the setting
+- More than 15% of your users will change the setting
-- It's actually a setting that can be changed, not just information
 - It's infrequently changed by users.
-If its frequently changed, consider making it more available
+If it's frequently changed, consider making it more available

 [preview]
 <div class="modal fade in" style="display: block; position: relative; z-index: inherit;">